coldfumonkeh/monkehTweets/README.md

 monkehTweets requires ColdFusion 8+

-The package has been tested on:
+The package has been tested against:

 * Adobe ColdFusion 9
 * Adobe ColdFusion 10